 5 Signs You Shouldn’t Have Kids by Gabrielle Moss | bustle.com

-Eto talaga yung una kong nafeel nung nagkakababies na yung mga barkada ni Kenneth.
-Kase mas si Kenneth yung iniisip ko.
+Eto talaga yung una kong nafeel nung nagkaka-babies na yung mga barkada ni Kenneth.
+Kasi mas si Kenneth yung iniisip ko.
 Na baka i-resent nya ko dahil ayaw ko pa.
 Pero si Kenneth naman eh nadadaan sa mabuting usapan.
-Once napagusapan na namin, na-pinpoint nya din sa sarili nya yung reason kung bakit nya ba gusto.
+Nung napagusapan na namin ng masinsinan, na-pinpoint nya rin sa sarili nya yung reason kung bakit nya ba gusto.
 Which is yun nga, peer pressure and FOMO.

 Good decisions are made out of love, not fear.
 Have kids because you’re ready to love — not because you’re terrified of regret or other risks.